SuperZekes/SinaCraft/README.md

 # SinaCraft

-SinaCraft(Sena-Craft) is an open source voxel game based on Minecraft writen in Python using the Ursina Engine.
+SinaCraft(Sena-Craft) is an open source voxel game writen in Python using the Ursina Engine.

 ## FAQ